hkmiyj/Visitor-Counter-System/README.md

 <div align="center">
  <h1 align="center">Visitor-Counter-System
 </h1>
-  <h3 align="center"> During Covid-19 we need to monitor the person/people visiting someplace like shopping mall, conference room or office.
+  <h3 align="center"> In the context of COVID-19, visitor counter systems can be used to help with compliance with social distancing and capacity limit guidelines.
+For example, a visitor counter system can be used to track the number of people entering a building and to ensure that the number of visitors does not exceed the maximum capacity.
+This can help to reduce the risk of transmission of COVID-19 by limiting the number of people in close proximity to one another..
 This project can be used to count and display the number of visitors entering inside the room.
 This is a unidirectional counter which means it works in a single way.
 That means a counter will be incremented if a person enters the room.
 LCD displays this value which is placed outside the room. </h3>
 </div>

 ## Built With